 The City participates in a defined contribution plan with the Oklahoma Municipal Retirement Fund.
 The defined contribution plan is available to all full-time employees not already participating in another plan.
 A defined contribution plan's benefits depend solely on amounts contributed to the plan, investment earnings and forfeitures of other participants' benefits that may be allocated to remaining participants' accounts.
 Benefits vest at time of employment, with normal retirement at age 65 and early retirement at age 55 with 10 years or more of service.
 Participants are required to contribute 2% of their covered compensation and the City is required to contribute 7% of covered compensation.
 Participants are permitted to make voluntary deductible contributions to the plan.
-The City's annual pension cost for covered employees (with the exception of the City Manager) of \$109,089, \$108,894, and \$107,676 for 2018, 2017, and 2016, respectively, was equal to the City's required and actual contributions.
-The City is required to contribute 13% of covered compensation for the City Manager.
-The City Manager is permitted to make voluntary deductible contributions to the plan.
-The City's annual pension cost for the City Manager's plan of \$10,878, \$15,610, and \$14,319 for 2018, 2017, and 2016, was equal to the City's required and actual contributions.
+The City's annual pension cost for covered employees (with the exception of the City Manager, Assistant City Manager and the Chief of Police) of \$125,689, \$109,089, and \$108,894 for 2019, 2018 and 2017, respectively, was equal to the City's required and actual contributions.